birkskyum/maplibre-native/SITUATION.md

 - `webgpu::Texture2D::upload()` and `uploadSubRegion()` now pad rows into a 256-byte-aligned staging buffer before calling Dawn.
 The helper copies the glyph data into the padded span and zero-fills the slack, restoring the expected SDF gradients.
 - Vulkan glyph textures now swizzle the red source channel into both `.r` and `.a`, so the existing `.a` sampling paths continue to work after the GL_ALPHA→GL_R8 switch.
 (The shader changes were kept aligned with WebGPU.)
 - Rebuilt and ran `./run_webgpu.sh` after the change; the GLFW sample still renders the MapLibre demo tiles.
 Dawn prints no copy-stride validation errors and labels regain smooth alpha.

+## Performance regression (2025-09-21)
+- Running the GLFW demo with WebGPU (`timeout 15 ./build/platform/glfw/mbgl-glfw --backend webgpu --style https://demotiles.maplibre.org/style.json --benchmark`) still produces a visible map, but the window updates only every ~0.5 s while the Vulkan/Metal backends animate smoothly.
+- Inspecting the backend shows `GLFWWebGPUBackend::swap()` waits up to 500 ms by calling `waitForFrame(std::chrono::milliseconds(500))` before presenting (`platform/glfw/glfw_webgpu_backend.cpp:562`).
+- The `frameInProgress` latch the wait loop looks at is set to `true` when the surface texture is acquired (`platform/glfw/glfw_webgpu_backend.cpp:681`) and is only cleared by `signalFrameComplete()` at the very end of `swap()` (`platform/glfw/glfw_webgpu_backend.cpp:597`).
+Because the wait happens before `signalFrameComplete()`, the loop always burns through the full 500 ms timeout on every frame.
+- This extra half-second delay is unique to WebGPU; the Vulkan and Metal backends present immediately after swapping, so they achieve normal frame rates.
+Removing the pre-present wait (or only running it when the previous frame is still outstanding before the next acquire) should let WebGPU match the other backends’ throughput.
+- Removed the blocking wait by deleting the `waitForFrame(std::chrono::milliseconds(500))` call inside `GLFWWebGPUBackend::swap()`; the backend now presents immediately and marks the frame complete afterwards.
+Rebuilt (`cmake --build ./build --target mbgl-glfw -- -j8`) and re-ran `timeout 8 ./build/platform/glfw/mbgl-glfw --backend webgpu --style https://demotiles.maplibre.org/style.json --benchmark`; the log now updates every frame without the 500 ms pauses witnessed before.

 ## Observations
 - `./build/platform/glfw/mbgl-glfw --backend=webgpu --style=https://demotiles.maplibre.org/style.json` now reports `WebGPU: selected surface format BGRA8Unorm` and renders the MapLibre demo tiles correctly on macOS.
 The translucent/opaque passes log non-zero drawable counts, confirming geometry is making it through the pipeline.